-Stennis International Airport is recognized as an economic engine within Hancock County that
+Stennis International Airport is recognized as an

 - ▶ Policy 10.5: The Future Land Use Map establishes a land use pattern that will accommodate anticipated commercial and residential growth in the community.
 Prior to amending the Future Land Use Map, make findings that the proposed amendment: - Would be consistent with the Plan goals. - Would be compatible with future land uses for surrounding areas of the community, - ▶ Policy 10.6: Protect neighborhoods from encroachment of incompatible land uses by ensuring that zoning is consistent with the Future Land Use Map, by developing and implementing area plans and by enforcing compatibility standards that address noise, traffic and aesthetics.